 Screenings, also known as "smear tests", are offered to women and people with a cervix aged 25 to 49 every three years, while those aged 50 to 64 receive their invitations every five years.
 A small sample of cells is taken and checked for pre-cancerous abnormalities.

-Just 72% of the 60,679 patients in Rochdale eligible for a smear test by the end of 2021 attended a screening and had a clear result, according to NHS Digital data.
+Just 71% of the 62,718 patients in Tameside eligible for a smear test by the end of 2021 attended a screening and had a clear result, according to NHS Digital data.

 This was in line with the end of 2020, but a decrease from 74% in December 2019.

-Rates varied between the age groups last year – 75% of eligible 50 to 64-year-olds had been screened as of the end of December, compared to 70% of 25 to 29-year-olds.
+Rates varied slightly between the age groups last year – 73% of eligible 50 to 64-year-olds had been screened as of the end of December, compared to 71% of 25 to 29-year-olds.